 As with other graphics, the table is intended to augment the narrative – typically to strengthen an argument or to illustrate a relationship among data elements.
-You still need to make the connection for the reader between the table and the argument, or between the table and the relationship being illustrated.
+You still need to make the connection for the reader between the table and the argument, or between the table and the relationship.

-For example, consider Table 1a and Table 1b.
+For example, consider Table 1a and Table 1b (below).
 Let's suppose we are a contractor bidding on a government solicitation, requiring three labor categories, with the minimum experience and education levels for each category shown in Table 1a.
 We want to show that our proposed candidates for each category meet the experience and education thresholds, as shown in Table 1b.

 It may be evident to the reader who examines the two tables carefully that each candidate meets the minimum education and experience requirements of the appropriate category.
-However, we want to make that point explicitly in the narrative, to make sure the reader understands it.
+However, we want to make that point explicitly in the narrative to make sure the reader understands it.
 Again, we are integrating the table with the narrative.

 Report formatting is one of the skills we teach in our technical writing course.
+[Learn More]

-A decoration is defined as a graphic that seems to have a vague relationship to the subject of the given article, but is actually content-free – it adds absolutely nothing to the reader's understanding of the subject at hand.
+A decoration is defined as a graphic that seems to have a vague relationship to the subject of the given article but is actually content-free – it adds absolutely nothing to the reader's understanding of the subject at hand.

 Figure 2.
 A decoration is a content-free graphic.

 Figure 3 is actually a copy of Figure 2, but very hard to read.
 The gray text on the light blue background offers insufficient contrast; the type size is only seven points (vs. 10 points in Figure 1); all of the text is in upper case (vs. upper and lower case in Figure 1).

 Figure 3.
 A poorly designed graphic.

-One way to solve the problem is to zoom in on a portion of the screen, so that the text is large enough to be legible.
-Another is to replace the screen shot with a drawing of the screen that has readable text.
-What other methods would you use to make your screen shots legible?
-Let us know in the comments section below!
+One way to solve the problem is to zoom in on a portion of the screen so that the text is large enough to be legible.
+Another is to replace the screenshot with a drawing of the screen that has readable text and better color choices.